MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_11_Using_background_jobs_and_scheduled_jobs.md

 ---
 lab:
   title: 'Lab: Jobs management with PowerShell'
   module: 'Module 11: Using background jobs and scheduled jobs'
+  description: Background jobs provide a useful way to run multiple commands simultaneously and long-running commands in the background.
+In this lab, you'll learn to create and manage two of the three basic kinds of jobs.
+  duration: 15 minutes
+  level: 200
+  islab: true
 ---

 # Lab: Jobs management with PowerShell